jasperwelgemoed/jasperwelgemoed.github.io/_projects/01_CenterpointProject/index.md

 ## Key Result
-We performed training, validation and testing on these techniques separately and later combined multiple of the adjustments into one model to see if they together yield better performance.
+We performed training, validation and testing on these techniques separately (ablation study) and later combined multiple of the adjustments into one model to see if they together yield better performance.
 After performing training, validation and testing on these different combined models, we yielded the following results.
 ### **3D Object Detection mAP Comparison**

 | Method                                        | Car mAP (%) | Pedestrian mAP (%) | Cyclist mAP (%) | Overall mAP (%) |